- 1 Types Of Wheelchair Tires

-Since these types of tires are filled with air, they provide a more comfortable ride compared to the solid tires on both indoor and outdoor terrain.
+Since these types of tires are filled with air, they provide a more comfortable ride compared to solid tires on both indoor and outdoor terrain.

 These air-filled tires have deeper treads and allow the user to enjoy more stability and comfort thanks to their increased grip.
-Since it is lightweight, it can easily at the back seat of a compact car.
+Since it is lightweight, it can easily be at the back seat of a compact car.

 3. Pneumatic Puncture-proof Wheelchair Tires